mihailgaberov/auto-complete-component/ questions.md

 );
 ```

-Fragments cannot have attributes such as className or id, and if we need to use such on wrapper level we need to use a tag instead or it will break our app.
+Fragments cannot have attributes such as `className` or `id`, and if we need to use such on wrapper level we need to use a tag instead or it will break our app.
 Also if we use loops in our render we can't go with fragments because JSX doesn't know how to resolve them.
 We should mentiond here that the long syntax, <Fragment></Fragment> supports key attributes.
 I.e. if we need to use keys we could to something like:

 ```javascript
 return items.map((item) => (